Nonsymmorphic spin-space cubic groups and SU(2)$_1$ conformal invariance in one-dimensional spin-1/2 models: Acknowledgements

-{\it Acknowledgments} W.Y. and I.A. acknowledge support from NSERC Discovery Grant 04033-2016.
+\paragraph{Funding information} W.Y. acknowledges the startup funding at Nankai University.
+W.Y. and I.A. acknowledge support from NSERC Discovery Grant 04033-2016.
 A.N. acknowledges computational resources and services provided by Compute Canada and Advanced Research Computing at the University of British Columbia.
 A.N. acknowledges support from the Max Planck-UBC-UTokyo Center for Quantum Materials and the Canada First Research Excellence Fund (CFREF) Quantum Materials and Future Technologies Program of the Stewart Blusson Quantum Matter Institute (SBQMI).
 C.X. is partially supported by Strategic Priority Research Program of CAS (No. XDB28000000).